shenhuiying2017/azure-docs.es-es/articles/storsimple/storsimple-manage-volumes.md

 <properties
-   pageTitle="Administración de volúmenes de StorSimple | Microsoft Azure" description="Explica cómo agregar, modificar, supervisar y eliminar volúmenes de StorSimple y cómo desconectarlos en caso necesario." services="storsimple" documentationCenter="NA" authors="SharS"
+   pageTitle="Manage your StorSimple volumes | Microsoft Azure" description="Explains how to add, modify, monitor, and delete StorSimple volumes, and how to take them offline if necessary." services="storsimple" documentationCenter="NA" authors="SharS"